Guy Fisher

 You will be running a large project, so you need the right project management and advisors for the situation.
 You've got:

 Make sure you've got the right individuals for the situation.
-Also, make sure that your investment bank and M&A advisor's skillset they bring to the table will be incremental to any situation, whether it's a bilateral or auction process.
+Also, make sure that your investment bank and the selected advisor brings something incremental to the deal, whether it's a bilateral or auction process.

 Quick, timely decision-making.
 Know who needs to make the end decision to do what you need to do.
 I've been rounding my organization long enough to understand the delegated authority limits, get across those, and understand who, in the end, will need to make certain decisions and plan backward from that.